r-richmond/r-richmond.github.io.source/content/post/2018-06-12-dbeaver-import-csv.md

 Place the CSV you want to load into this folder

 ## 2) Create a CSV database connection
-In the menubar select `Database > Create a New Connection` & from the list of drivers select `Flat files(CSV) > CSV/DBF`
+In the menu bar select `Database > Create a New Connection` & from the list of drivers select `Flat files(CSV) > CSV/DBF`

 ![select_driver](/img/20180612_select_driver.png)